-FOR the ratification of the appointment of Wipfli LLP as independent auditors of Sonic for the fiscal year ending September 30, 2021.
+FOR the ratification of the appointment of Wipfli LLP as independent auditors of Sonic for the fiscal year ending September 30, 2022.

 In the event that a nominee for director becomes unavailable to serve, which management does not expect, the persons named in the proxy reserve full discretion to vote for any other persons who may be nominated.
 Proxies may also be authorized by telephone or over the Internet by following the instructions on the proxy card.
 Any stockholder giving a proxy may revoke it at any time prior to the voting of such proxy.
-This Proxy Statement and the accompanying proxy are being mailed on or about May 21, 2021.
+This Proxy Statement and the accompanying proxy are being mailed on or about February 4, 2022.

-Each holder of Common Stock will be entitled to one vote for each share of Common Stock standing in his or her name on our books at the close of business on May 17, 2021 (the "Record Date").
+Each holder of Common Stock will be entitled to one vote for each share of Common Stock standing in his or her name on our books at the close of business on January 21, 2022 (the "Record Date").
 Only holders of issued and outstanding shares of Sonic's Common stock as of the close of business on the Record Date are entitled to notice of and to vote at the Annual Meeting, including any adjournment or postponement thereof.
-On that date, we had outstanding and entitled to vote 8,064,838 shares of Common Stock, held by approximately 2,800 stockholders, of which approximately 2,600 were held in street name.
+On that date, we had outstanding and entitled to vote 9,100,446 shares of Common Stock, held by 2,764 stockholders, of which all but 211 were held in street name.

-The Annual Meeting will be a virtual meeting held over the Internet via Mediasite at www.sonicfoundry.com/shareholder.
+The Annual Meeting will be a virtual meeting held over the Internet via Mediasite at www.sonicfoundry.com/investors/annual-meeting.
 You will be able to vote your shares electronically at proxyvote.com by entering your sixteen-digit control number located on your proxy card or in the email you have consented to receive from your bank/broker that retains your shares.